-If you have the speculative urge, you might also set aside 3% to 5% of your portfolio for a “fun money” account and use that to purchase individual securities.
+If you have the speculative urge, you might also set aside maybe 3% of your portfolio for a “fun money” account and use that to purchase individual securities.
 One approach: Mentally divide your portfolio into three parts—growth money, safe money and fun money.
-The growth money would be in stock funds and other riskier investments, and you would expect a rough ride.
-The safe money would be in conservative investments, and you would keep enough there to give you a sense of security and cover upcoming portfolio withdrawals.
+The growth money would be in stock funds and other riskier investments, and you should expect a rough ride.
+The safe money would be in conservative investments, and you should keep enough there to give you a sense of security and cover upcoming portfolio withdrawals.
 Finally, the fun money account would hold any dollars you’re prepared to lose.
 Don’t like the idea of losing?
 Skip the fun money account.

 Next: Mutual Funds